akashdpcali-cloud/DragonWarrior/README.md

 # DragonWarrior
-A survival game where the player should fight monsters and buy weapons using gold
+A survival game where the player should fight monsters and buy new weapons using gold and kill the boss.